Coronavirus - Advice from the Principal

 We have published new guidance for Ofsted-registered childcare providers about childcare provision following the outbreak of coronavirus (COVID-19):

-The latest guidance and video on hand washing can be found here:
+A video on hand washing can be found at:

 Department for Education coronavirus helpline